joypauls/joypauls.dev/content/about.md

   name = "Joy Paulsen"
 +++

 👋 Hi there!
-I'm Joy Paulsen (pronouns are [they/them](https://pronoun.is/they/)), a data scientist and engineer specializing in personalization and recommendation systems living in Minnepolis, MN.
+I'm Joy Paulsen (pronouns are [they/them](https://pronoun.is/they/)), a data scientist and engineer specializing in personalization and recommendation systems living in Minneapolis, MN.
 Currently working on personalization at [Target](https://tech.target.com/).

+---

 In my free time (when the skies are clear) you can find me out at night with a telescope and camera, collecting data and creating images like the ones below: